Aaronel deRoy Gruber

 Aaronel deRoy Gruber (July 10, 1918 – July 6, 2011) was an American painter, sculptor, photographer and artist.
 Her works are included in several museum collections and over her career her work was a part of both solo and group exhibitions including a retrospective exhibition at the Westmoreland Museum of American Art in 2013.
 In 2000 she cofounded the Irving and Aaronel deRoy Gruber Foundation with her husband Irving.

 Early life

 Aaronel deRoy Gruber was born on July 10, 1918, in Pittsburgh, Pennsylvania.
 Her father was a dentist who oversaw fourteen dental offices.
 He died when she was fifteen.
 Her mother was a seamstress.
-She is a graduate of Carnegie Institute of Technology in 1940 with a degree in costume economics.
+She is a graduate of Carnegie Institute of Technology in 1940 with a degree in costume design.
 In 1951 she took up art classes in order to become a professional artist.